PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Three (3) years of the General Experience must have been at the level of Lieutenant or higher rank.
+Three (3) years of the General Experience must have been at the level of a Lieutenant or higher rank.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED